MERRY CHRISTMAS, this year, I had a taste for our OLD traditions.

 Herrings, and hot garden mix.
 Pickled gherkins, beets, dill pickles and American corn relish, a favorite here.

-Danish Sausage (Medestepolse-is a mild pork sausage with a delicious mix of spices, this is served hot or cold-boiled.
+Danish Sausage (Medestepolse-is a mild pork sausage with a delicious mix of spices, this is served fried hot or cold-boiled).

 Hot Parlsey buttered red potatoes, American mix veggies, and creamed cabbage which is sprinkled with cinnamon sugar.